- Related Products:

 Evidence from the Literature

-Li and colleagues demonstrated that TNF-alpha drives RGC death and produces a quantifiable visual acuity deficit measured by OptoDrum, establishing the functional magnitude of this central neuroinflammatory cytokine’s effect on the visual pathway.
+- TNF-alpha drives RGC death and produces a quantifiable visual acuity deficit measured by OptoDrum, establishing the functional magnitude of this central neuroinflammatory cytokine's effect on the visual pathway.

-Zhao and colleagues demonstrated that complement C3/C3aR-driven neuroinflammation produces RGC dysfunction and visual acuity loss measurable by OptoDrum, establishing complement as a validated therapeutic target with a directly quantifiable visual function readout.
+- Complement C3/C3aR-driven neuroinflammation produces RGC dysfunction and visual acuity loss measurable by OptoDrum, establishing complement as a validated therapeutic target with a directly quantifiable visual function readout.

-Zhu and colleagues demonstrated that BET protein-dependent inflammatory transcriptional programmes drive retinal degeneration and visual acuity loss, with OptoDrum confirming that BET PROTAC inhibition preserves functional vision by suppressing the neuroinflammatory gene expression cascade.
+- BET protein-dependent inflammatory transcriptional programmes drive retinal degeneration and visual acuity loss, with OptoDrum confirming that BET PROTAC inhibition preserves functional vision by suppressing the neuroinflammatory gene expression cascade.

 03How Does Optic Neuritis Develop in Neuroinflammatory Models, and How Do I Track Its Progression?Audience A - Vision-focusedAudience B - CNS/Systemic